Interim Vice President for Human Resources and Chief Human Resources Officer

-Elizabeth “Betsy” Rodriguez is vice president for human resources for the University of Missouri System.
-Rodriguez’s role is to provide strategic direction for the human resources functions, including labor and employee relations, compensation, faculty and staff benefits, recruitment, professional development, affirmative action and hum resources information system.
-In this role, she works closely with campus leadership, provosts and human resources professionals to support the university’s most critical resource, its people.
+E. Jill Pollock was appointed UM System interim vice president for human resources and chief human resources officer in September 2016.
+In this role, Pollock provides strategic direction for the human resources functions, including labor and employee relations, compensation, faculty and staff benefits, recruitment, professional development, affirmative action and human resources information systems.
+She works closely with system and campus leadership to support our most critical resource, its people.